noob-coder-dev/ANN-implimentation-demo/README.md

 # ANN-implimentation-demo
-It's a implimentation of ANN.
-Just a demo!
+It's an implementation of Artificial Neural Network(ANN).